dannysmith/dasmith/articles/20120605-A-simpler-responsive-grid.md

 {{imageraw: 1}}

-After making use of various complicated CSS grid systems, I’ve been using a simple percentage-based grid for the last fyear or so.
+After making use of various complicated CSS grid systems, I’ve been using a simple percentage-based grid for the last year or so.
 It’s based on a 1000 pixel wide container with 63 pixel columns and 20 pixel gutters.
 The outside gutters at the extreme left/right are 12 pixels to produce a nice round number.

 By using a 1000 pixel wide container, the maths is easy when using percentages. each column is 6.3%, gutters are 2% and so on…